Psilocybe Cubensis: The Only Magic Mushroom You’ll Ever Need?

 Psilocybe cubensis now has many different strains, some of which have become popular and well-known.
 These strains differ in appearance, how fast they grow, what conditions they prefer, potency, and effects.

-These varieties, which have been either discovered in the wild or bred deliberately by growers, include the below.
+These varieties, which have been either discovered in the wild or bred deliberately by growers, include:

 - Golden Teachers